blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 ::

-	"transactionid"                   (string)                           the transaction id for the send; only 1 transaction is created regardless of the number of addresses
+	"transaction_id"                   (string)                           the transaction id for the send; only 1 transaction is created regardless of the number of addresses

 Examples:

-Send two amounts to two different addresses:

 ::

   command:

-	./komodo-cli sendmany "" '{"RBtNBJjWKVKPFG4To5Yce9TWWmc2AenzfZ":0.01,"RPS3xTZCzr6aQfoMw5Bu1rpQBF6iVCWsyu":0.02}'
+	komodo-cli sendmany "" '{"RBtNBJjWKVKPFG4To5Yce9TWWmc2AenzfZ":0.01,"RPS3xTZCzr6aQfoMw5Bu1rpQBF6iVCWsyu":0.02}'

   response:

   e39b046f0e30bd2a80c64ec78d902107858c8f0d55097d7f2293df1c9a4496ae

-Send two amounts to two different addresses, setting the confirmation and comment:

 ::